cars0njan/handback-download---UBC-CPSC-110/README.md

 2. change the variables session in main.py into your `CWL`, `password`, and `student number`
 3. run main.py, file will appear in the "DOWNLOADS" folder

-developed as a personal project by a stduent in CPSC 110 **not** affiliated with UBC or the CPSC 110 course team use at your discretion
+developed as a personal project by a stduent in CPSC 110<br>
+**not** affiliated with UBC or the CPSC 110 course team, use at your own discretion